sf-wdi-24/modules/week-04-associated-data-and-users/day-02/module-02/readme.md

 4. Go to `http://localhost:3000/profile` in your browser.
 You should see the welcome message displayed with your username (you may need to log in again for this to work).

-5. The last step is to refactor your signup and login routes to redirect to the user profile page when a user successfully signs up or logs in:
+5. The last step is to refactor your sign up and log in routes to redirect to the user profile page when a user successfully signs up or logs in:

   ```js
   /*